mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/coll_bcast.md

 ![Broadcast using tree implementation](/img/bcast_tree.gif)

 As you can see, the first implementation requires 8 steps while the second only 4.
-More generally, the tree algorithm has a complexity in $`O(log n)`$.
+More generally, the tree algorithm has a complexity in $`O(log\,N)`$.

 These are two examples of implementation for a broadcast algorithm.
 Now the beauty of the implementations such as OpenMPI is that they have [decision algorithms](https://www.open-mpi.org/papers/workshop-2006/tue_07_coll_and_topo.pdf) running on top of your calls, that choose which algorithm to apply depending on your bandwidth, quantity of data and processes.
 As per OpenMPI, it is also possible to include your [own implementation](https://www.open-mpi.org/papers/ics-2004/ics-2004.pdf) in the code if you feel like your code would benefit from a very specific algorithm.